thither/Thither.Direct-client-libraries/python/README.md

             Returns
             -------
             FlowMetricsStatisticsClient instance
+For a not based on libthither, you can check-on [api-without-pkg] guide.

 #### A FLOW METRICS STATS ITEM
 Depends on the method used to push the item, while the item definition format remain the same.